BrenPatF/powershell_utils/TimerSet/README.md

 $ ./Show-ColGroup
 ```

-It's worth noting here that the timings above show that Powershell can be extremely slow compared with other languages.
-I have implemented the Timer Set module in multiple languages, of which the versions in Oracle PL/SQL, JavaScript and Python are available on GitHub ([See Also](#see-also)).
-The timings in the corresponding tables are much smaller in each case.
+It's worth noting here that in earlier versions of Powershell than used here, the times recorded were much longer, as can be seen from the git history, and although different PCs were used, that does not fully account for the differences.
+It seems that Powershell used to be extremely slow compared with other languages, but that its performance has recently been much improved.
-## API - TimerSet
+## API
 [&uarr; In this README...](#in-this-readme)<br />
 [&darr; New (real timings)](#new-real-timings)<br />
 [&darr; New (mocked timings)](#new-mocked-timings)<br />